 Do malamutes have blue eyes?
-Because huskies are known for their brilliant icy blue eyes, many think malamutes have blue eyes too.
-The answer might surprise you!
+This is a common question, and probably because huskies are known for their brilliant icy blue eyes, many think malamutes have blue eyes too.
+But the answer might surprise you!

 Why Malamutes Can’t Have Blue Eyes